dadur604/boids/README.md

 # Boids

 This is my implementation of a Boids-Simulation.
-I am using [raylib](https://github.com/raysan5/raylib) as the graphics framework.
+I am using [raylib](https://github.com/raysan5/raylib) as the graphics framework, and [raygui](https://github.com/raysan5/raygui) as imgui.

 *From [Wikipedia](https://en.wikipedia.org/wiki/Boids):*
 **Boids** is an artificial life program, developed by Craig Reynolds in 1986, which simulates the flocking behaviour of birds.